hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/201_indias_message_to_the_world.md

 various degrees of culture.

 18\.
 Just as Sanskrit has been the linguistic solution, so the Arya the racial solution.
-So the Brâhminhood is the solution of the varying degrees of progress and culture as well as that of all social and political problems.
+So the Brāhminhood is the solution of the varying degrees of progress and culture as well as that of all social and political problems.